Kaudaj/kjmodulebedrock/README.md

 **Recommended: Automate the process**

 Here is a [bash script](create-new-module) to create a new module from kjmodulebedrock. <br>
 It uses `fop:module:rename` command from [`fop_console`](fop-console) project to automate the "search/replace occurences" process.
-It will also link the local repository to your GitHub remote one if it exists.<br>
+It will also link the local repository to your GitHub remote one if it exists.

 It's highly recommended to create an alias for the `create-new-module` script in order to use it in all your PrestaShop projects.
 The instructions are available in this [gist](create-alias).
 Replace `<your-command>` by `/path/to/create-new-module.sh` and `your-alias` with whatever you want.<br>
-Make sure you are at the root of your PrestaShop environment and run it like this:
+Make sure you are at the root of your PrestaShop environment and run the script like this:

 ```bash
 your-alias PREFIX,ModuleClassName